Development, population change and the demographic transition model

 Newly emerging economies (NEEs) are mostly found in stage 3 of the demographic transition model.
 Birth rates are rapidly declining as fewer people live a subsistence lifestyle (growing their own food to survive) so children are not needed to work the land.
 Contraception is also widely available due to improvements in healthcare.

 High-income countries are typically found in stage 4 of the demographic transition model.
 This is because improvements in healthcare and lifestyle lead to low death rates.
-The improved status of females means more women have careers and have fewer children.
+The improved status of females means more women have careers and fewer children.
 Childcare is also expensive!
 The most developed countries are in stage 5 where birth rates fall below death rates.
 Japan and Germany are examples of where this is the case.

 Sometimes there are anomalies in these patterns.
-This is because birth and/or death rates may suddenly increase as the result of a natural disaster or war.
+This is because birth and/or death rates may suddenly increase as a result of a natural disaster or war.
 Also, some high-income countries are experiencing an increase in death rates due to an ageing population (a greater proportion of elderly people).

 Rapid population growth occurs in LICs in stage 2 of the demographic transition model due to high natural increase.
 A population explosion occurs during this stage as shown in the model above.
-This is because the death rates are falling but birth rates remain high.
+This is because the death rates are falling, but birth rates remain high.
 The UK experienced a population explosion as it entered stage 2 in the 1800s.
 India, however, experienced it between 1950 and 2000.

-As countries across the world develop the rate of global population increase is slowing and is expected to peak at 9 billion people in around 2050.
+As countries across the world develop, the rate of global population increase is slowing and is expected to peak at 9 billion people in around 2050.

 Overpopulation, caused by rapid population growth, puts immense pressure on land and resources.
 It can cause falling incomes, land degradation (e.g. desertification) and reduced health and happiness.

 Overpopulation is rarely the sole cause of problems associated with population growth.
-For example, in Ethiopia during the 1980s the country experienced a major famine.
+For example, in Ethiopia, during the 1980s, the country experienced a major famine.
 However, this was not just caused by rapid population growth, drought and civil war also contributed to the problems experienced at this time.